rossengeorgiev/nite-overlay/README.md

 `nite.setMap()` set a specific map object
 `nite.setDate(Date object)` set a specific datetime, or `null` to use current datetime
+`nite.calculatePositionOfSun(Date object)` returns LatLng for the specified date (has no effect on the overlay)
 `nite.refresh()` Recalculate and refresh the position of the overlay
 `nite.isVisible()` returns a boolean if the overlay is visible on the map
 `nite.show()` Make the overlay visible